Sign up to our Newsletter

 The most important consideration to ask yourself is why you want to go to law school.
 This will be the first step in understanding what the value of law school is for you.

-A different reason may include wanting to gain new skills, or strengthen your critical thinking and analytical abilities.
+A different reason for attending law school may be to gain new skills or strengthen your critical thinking and analytical abilities.
 This can come in handy if you’d like to work in a field that requires you to go through a lot of legal paperwork, sign contracts, and settle disputes, among many other things.

 Regardless of your aspirations, you will need to consider what you’re passionate about, the employment outcomes you want, your lifestyle, what kind of change you want to make, and how you plan on making that change.